Cosmology of Single Species Hidden Dark Matter: Background evolution and similarities between different cases

-From Table \ref{tab:transition-parameters} we can see that different cases have different transition parameters.
-This means that starting with the same mass-to-temperature ratio, the transition position and width (in $a$) are in principle different.
-However, in practice, they are very close, which implies that the observational effects are similar for all cases we consider.
-Indeed, for the background evolution, we can see from our approximations [Eq.\,\eqref{eq:HiDM-rho-parameterization-final}-\eqref{eq:HiDM-cs2-parameterization-final}] that the most relevant properties of the evolution are the transition position, the transition gap between $w_{\rm{h}}$ and $c_{\rm{s}}^2$, and the width of the transition.
-While the latter two are very similar for all cases [see the rows of $n_w$, $n_{c_{\rm{s}}^2}$ and ($\delta_{c_{\rm{s}}^2}^a-\delta_w^a$) in Table \ref{tab:transition-parameters}], the transition positions in different cases can be brought to agreement by changing the initial mass-to-temperature ratios.
-See Appendix \ref{section:dependence-on-Delta} for more discussion.
-These results show that it is justified to take the background evolution in this classical case as our representative case to study the impacts on cosmological observables and their associated constraints.
-We will however treat the equilibrium case and free-streaming cases differently at the perturbation level; see Sec.\,\ref{section:perturbation-hb}.
+Different cases have the very similar behavior in the relativistic-to-nonrelativistic transition, implying that the observational effects are similar for all cases we consider.
+Indeed, for the background evolution, we can see from our approximations [Eq.~\eqref{eq:HiDM-rho-parameterization-final}-\eqref{eq:HiDM-cs2-parameterization-final}] that the important properties are the transition position, the transition width and the transition gap between $w_{\rm{h}}$ and $c_{\rm{s}}^2$.
+Importantly, the latter two are very similar for all cases [see the rows of $n_w$, $n_{c_{\rm{s}}^2}$ and $\delta_a$ in Table \ref{tab:transition-parameters}].
+The transition positions in different cases can be brought to agreement by changing the initial warmness.
+These similarities show that it is justified to take the background evolution in the classical case as our representative case to study the impacts on cosmological observables and their associated constraints.
+Thus, the most important parameter is the transition scale factor.

-The background evolution in our representative case (the classical equilibrium case) only depends on the initial mass-to-temperature ratio of the hidden dark matter, or, equivalently, the characteristic scale factor $\hat{a}$.
-We define the following parameter,
+The background evolution in our representative case (the classical case) only depends the transition scale factor $a_{\rm T}^w$.
+We define the following parameter that represents how early the transition compared to matter-radiation equality,